 I was drawn to sociology to study how our social contexts shape the resources and opportunities we have access to, our ways of thinking about the world, and how we live our lives.
 For example, how do our racialized and gendered experiences relate to our attitudes about criminal punishment?
 How do the places we have lived in the past, and our experiences there, correspond to where we live in the future?

-In my masters thesis, I researched whether and how the attitudes about criminal punishment of four groups–Black men, Black women, White men, and White women–vary according to county arrest rates.
-This work was published in Social Science Research.
+I am currently working on several related projects.
+In one paper, I researched whether and how attitudes about criminal punishment among four groups–Black men, Black women, White men, and White women–vary according to U.S. county arrest rates.
+Social Science Research published my findings.

 As I suggest above, socially relevant research is a priority for me.
 I am working on this through collaborations not only with other academic researchers, but with community-based researchers and practitioners as well.

 In my dissertation, I am studying residential mobility processes for housing voucher users living with children in King County, WA.
 Specifically, I am conducting semi-structured interviews to unpack how past and current residential experiences (the homes and neighborhoods lived in, moving residences, etc.) relate to the ways that individuals find and obtain housing, what it means to be satisfied with a home, and how they like where they live now and in the past.
 A National Science Foundation Doctoral Dissertation Improvement Award (#190404) has provided the funding to incorporate interviews in Somali, Spanish, and Vietnamese, which allows me to consider a broader range of voices in this work.
 In order to complete this portion of the project, I have had the pleasure of building and working with a team of undergraduate and graduate students with essential language and research skills.